By Deborah Jeanne Sergeant

 It’s also OK to let babies cry if they’re well, fed, burped and dry.

 “I tell mothers, it’s a terrible, awful sound for you,” Marsh said, “but no baby ever died of crying.
 You know they’re breathing.”

 Sometimes, a brief check-in is all baby needs.
 If so, a gentle pat or touch is reassuring, but picking baby up doesn’t allow the chance to self soothe back to sleep.

 Once parents get into a good rhythm, it seems like babies’ sleep pattern changes.
 For instance, a young baby will need more naps and as naps phase out, the timing of the naps will change, too–and that’s developmentally expected.

 While your best friends’ baby may sleep six hours at a time by three months (lucky them!), yours isn’t abnormal for waking.
 Neither baby is “right” but simply different.

 Above all, ensure babies sleep safely.
 The American Academy of Pediatrics states that babies should sleep on their backs, alone, and in a crib with immobile sides containing nothing but a firm mattress and a fitted crib sheet.
+If you need adjustable frame for a mattress, then it is best to get it from here!
 Babies do not need pillows, crib bumpers, blankets, stuffed animals, bottles or anything else in their cribs.
 Placing cribs near parents can keep babies safe, yet close by for feedings and comfort.